nanzhen102/16SfastLAB/README.md

 - Runs BLASTn against a custom 16S database.
 - Extracts genus-level information from BLAST output.
 - Filters and summarizes BLAST results to generate relative abundance frequency tables.
-- Combines frequency data across samples into a single report.
+- Combines frequency data across samples into a single CSV, organized by the latest taxonomic order of *Lactobacillaceae*.

 ## Workflow